-Here and hereinafter $\alpha^k \coloneqq \alpha^k(0)$ stands for the static dipole polarizability.
+Here and hereinafter $\alpha^k \equiv \alpha^k$ (0) stands for the static dipole polarizability.

 This CR was then mentioned by Wilson [23] in relation to the Slater-Kirkwood formula and should hold for any kind of London-like approximation (see Chapter 2, Section 2.1.7 and Ref.
 [24]).
 The most popular derivation and first rigorous analysis of eq.
 (5.6) were exposed by Kramer and Herschbach [25].
 Some years later, a family of related combination rules were devised by means of the effective transition frequency expressed in terms of the momenta of the dipole oscillator strength density [26].
 Zeiss and Meath [27], and later Thakkar [20], reported that for representative datasets the root-mean-square accuracy of eq.
 (5.6) falls below 1%.
 Many authors considered its extensions to higher-order and three-body dispersion coefficients (see e.g. Refs.
 [18,26,28-31]).
+Athough eq.
+(5.6) is not a pure CR, it contains additional parameters, such as the static polarizabilities, which are easily available.

 Nowadays, many ambits of Computational Chemistry do exist where CRs for dispersion terms play an important role: first of all, general molecular force fields and dispersion-corrected density functionals.
 Regarding the former, for instance, the early versions of the CHARMM and GROMOS force fields employ the Slater-Kirkwood formula for dispersion coefficients [32]; conversely, the Merck Molecular Force Field (MMFF) [33] implements the CR (5.6) in order to determine the dipole-dipole dispersion coefficient and even to estimate the strength of unlike species interactions.
-Regarding the latter, corrections based on the dured diverse power series are derived in order to account for the dispersion interactions in the exchange-correlation density functionals [34-37]: they can be either empirical or computed from scratch and often employ combination rules analogous to (5.6) to determine dispersion coefficients [34,35,37].
+Regarding the latter, corrections based on the damped inverse power series are derived in order to account for the dispersion interactions in the exchange-correlation density functionals [34-37]: they can be either empirical or computed from scratch and often employ combination rules analogous to (5.6) to determine dispersion coefficients [34,35,37].

 Obtaining interaction parameters for unlike species from two like-species ones is a common practice in empirical contexts, as the interaction parameters are easier to deduce experimentally, and, as mentioned above, suit the purpose of molecular mechanics.
 Yet, in the realm of ab initio calculations, the opposite combination is important as well, in all those cases when the direct calculation of the homonuclear interaction parameter is difficult due to the complex structure of the species of interest (e.g. open-shell systems).
-However, the prediction of such inverse CRs depends on the choice of the partner and, there e, may be ambiguous.
+However, the prediction of such inverse CRs depends on the choice of the partner and, hence, may be ambiguous.

-To solve this ambiguity and thus provide the estimation of the interactions for like species with a solid rule, an extended combination rule for the homonuclear dispersion coefficient $C_6$ was devised in the form, where the summation runs over the partner species i and the coefficient $C_6^i$ for the interaction of the target and partner species is supposed to be known, while the linear coefficients $\lambda_i$ are unknowns.
+To solve this ambiguity and thus provide the estimation of the interactions for like species with a solid rule, an extended combination rule for the homonuclear dispersion coefficient C_6 was devised in the form, where the summation runs over the partner species i and the coefficient C_6^i for the interaction of the target and partner species is supposed to be known, while the linear coefficients λ_i are unknowns.